loosolab/UROPA/docs/uropa-example.md

 	![table1](img/ex1_table-01.png )

-	*Table 1: AllHits_table for two queries with priority false.*
+	Table 1: AllHits_table for two queries with priority false.

-	'Peak_1' represents the **1st case**  where both queries validate no feature at all.
+	'Peak_1' represents the **case 1**  where both queries validate no feature at all.
 In this case the peak is represented by 'NA' rows, for each query.

 	The **2nd case** is represented by 'peak_10', which has two annotations for the transcript feature but not the gene feature.